Epic Dance Competition operates family-oriented events.

 *Acro Pass- an acro pass is defined as a combination of two or more acro tricks.
 One single cartwheel or on single handspring, etc., constitutes a trick not a pass.

-THE IMPROV CATEGORY - Dancers must sign up at the registration desk to compete in this category.
-Prior to each awards ceremony, registered dancers will be invited to perform a short improve on stage.
-Dancers will only compete against those within their same age division.
+- Prior to each awards ceremony, registered dancers will be invited to perform a short improv on stage.

 Scoring is based on a 300 point scoring system: